HenryLiu000/alignment-gpt2/README.md

 ### 9. Test time

 This commit is to implement the code for testing the training time of the model.
 I cannot test the training time though.
 However, I will outline the steps to measure the training time effectively.

+### 10. TF32

+This commit is to use TF32 as the default floating point type for the training.
+TF32 is a new floating point type introduced by NVIDIA in the Ampere architecture.
+It is a 19-bit floating point type with 8 bits for the exponent and 10 bits for the mantissa.
+When training the model, the GPU will keep an accumulator with FP32 precision.
+The gradients will be computed in TF32 precision and then accumulated in FP32 precision.
+This is just done by setting the `torch.set_float32_matmul_precision('high')`.
+This allows for faster training while maintaining model accuracy.